lio-mengxiang/eslint9-quick-config-tool/README.md

 In this section, I'll explain why I configure ESLint the way I do.
 Welcome to provide feedback or suggestions through issues.

+### react Configuration

+> I will set eslint-plugin-react@7.37.2,
+ eslint-plugin-react-hooks@5.1.0 and eslint-plugin-react-refresh@0.4.16 in devDependencies of package.json

+I add react and react-hook eslint rules in it.

 ### Javascript Configuration

 > I will set eslint:9.17.0, @eslint/js@9.17.0 globals@15.14.0 in devDependencies of package.json